kolenaIO/kolena/docs/dataset/quickstart.md

-In this quickstart, we used an example integration from [kolenaIO/kolena](https://github.com/kolenaIO/kolena) to integrate data from the [300 Faces In the Wild (300-W)](https://ibug.doc.ic.ac.uk/resources/300-W/) dataset, created test cases, and tested the open source open-source [RetinaFace](https://github.com/serengil/retinaface) keypoint detection model.
+In this quickstart, we used an example integration from [kolenaIO/kolena](https://github.com/kolenaIO/kolena) to integrate data from the [300 Faces In the Wild (300-W)](https://ibug.doc.ic.ac.uk/resources/300-W/) dataset, created test cases, and tested the open-source [RetinaFace](https://github.com/serengil/retinaface) keypoint detection model.

 This example shows us how to quickly and easily integrate test data and evaluate model performance in Kolena,